Regional Foodie Guide

-From the hanging houses of Cuenca to the stunning former capital of Spain, Toledo, all are homage to the region’s embrace of simple and hearty cuisine, shaped in part from their neighboring regions, and also in part influenced by a strong agricultural and pastoral origin.
+From the hanging houses of Cuenca to the stunning former capital of Spain, Toledo, all are an homage to the region’s embrace of simple and hearty cuisine, shaped in part by their neighboring regions, and also in part influenced by a strong agricultural and pastoral origin.

 Cuisine of Castilla-La Mancha

 The cuisine of Castilla-La Mancha is best described as simple yet hearty, with many underrated dishes lying await for the would-be foodie at heart.
 The region’s access to fresh ingredients and distinct specialty exports such as manchego cheese, saffron, garlic, and honey has created a fascinating palette of flavors to explore in the dishes of the region.

 Castilla-La Mancha is skirted by mountainous regions on all sides, and a vast central plateau offers opportune land for farming.
 Meat and game dishes are popular in the region, with dishes such as Carcamusas (typically from Toledo), Caldereta from La Mancha easily found throughout.

 Climate and geography of Castilla-La Mancha

 With such an expansive and undulating landscape, the region enjoys a mild, dry Mediterranean climate throughout and lends well to agricultural activities such as growing wheat, grapes, and olives.
 The provinces of Cuenca and Albacete are also the largest producer of garlic in Spain, and the overwhelming majority of Spain’s saffron and black truffle production is also from the region.